ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 ```

 ## Improvements
-The stakeholders for this project were very impressed with the results from Topic Modeling.
-Together we were able to outline some next steps to proceed with the project in the next business quarter:

-1. Integrate Pipeline with Cloudant Database
-2. Add Visualizations that Communicate Valuable Insights
+1. Add Visualizations that Communicate Valuable Insights
-3. Containerize the pipeline (Consider Kubflow)
+2. Containerize the pipeline (Consider Kubflow)
-4. Add more extensive unit tests for workflow!
+3. Add more extensive unit tests for workflow!